 6. Tweeters with unusual names who offer followers: Astuty Astika?
 Menda Wahyungtas?
 Dinda?
 Wai Routt?
 Anggun?
 Solikha?
 Really?
 These names sound phony to me.
-(Honest, I did not make these up.)
-Click on their name and you will usually see only a few tweets.
+(Honest, I did not make these examples up.)
+Click on their names, and you will usually see only a few tweets.
 Of course, they do have followers: those people who use autofollow to build up their numbers.
 These Twits love to count their “Gotchas.”
 A few of them do have lots of followers, but do you really want to have an infusion of people who have no common interests?
-(Today I did find one gotcha group with thousands of followers.)

-Of course, some of those with phony-sounding names may have something going.
-Some can have hilarious and off-the-cuff commentary.
+Of course, some of those with phony-sounding names may have something going for them.
+Some can have hilarious, off-the-cuff commentary.

 @P0TUS19h BREAKING SCANDAL–Fox News: Photos prove that President Obama and Hillary Clinton were masticating together.